oscarlai1998/tp/docs/DeveloperGuide.md

 This section guides you through the process of setting up the project on your computer.

 > ℹ️ **Note:** This application is developed for users with `Java 11` installed on their computer.
-> If you do not have it installed on your computer or you have other versions of it, follow this
+> If you do not have it installed on your computer or if you have other versions of Java, follow this
 > [link](https://openjdk.java.net/projects/jdk/11/) to download and install it before continuing
 > with this section.

 > 📝 **Tip:** To check if you have `Java 11` installed, type `java --version` into a command prompt

-Fork the [iGraduate repository](https://github.com/AY2021S2-CS2113T-W09-2/tp) to your github account and clone it to your local computer.
+Fork the [iGraduate repository](https://github.com/AY2021S2-CS2113T-W09-2/tp) to your GitHub account and clone it to your local computer.
 Alternatively, you could also download the source code of the application directly from our [latest release](https://github.com/AY2021S2-CS2113T-W09-2/tp/releases).

 ### **Terminal** ###

-1. Open a terminal in the folder/directory where the `build.gradle` resides, and run `gradlew.bat run` on Windows platform or run `./gradlew run` on MacOS/Linux platform.
+1. Open a new terminal in the folder/directory where the `build.gradle` resides, and run `gradlew.bat run` on Windows platform or run `./gradlew run` on MacOS/Linux platform.
    <br>
 1. You will see the following output in the console when the setup is successful: